 How to treat your white silk pillowcase if it slowly turned yellowish?

 If you find your silk is yellowing or the colours have faded, you can try pre-soaking in water filled with a tablespoon of white vinegar for about 5 minutes.
-Remember that part of silk’s beauty is that it is not brilliantly white, and it will gradually return to its light, natural cream colour.

 Try silk pillowcase today, if you once steer clear from it because of its care instructions.